United Nations Dangerous Goods Number - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 What is the United Nations Dangerous Goods (UNDG) Number?

-United Nations Dangerous Goods (UNDG) Number is a four-digit number that the United Nations committee of experts on the Transport of Dangerous Goods assign.
+United Nations Dangerous Goods (UNDG) Number is a four-digit number assigned by the United Nations committee of experts on the Transport of Dangerous Goods.
 The function of this number is to find out dangerous or hazardous materials (goods) when they are being transported.

-Dangerous goods such as explosives, Flammable Liquids to oxidizing solid or toxic liquids and other hazardous materials are subject to transportation.
-The United Nations however devices a means of identifying these goods using the UNDG numbers.
+Dangerous goods such as explosives, Flammable Liquids to oxidizing solid or toxic liquids and other hazardous materials are subject to transportation requirements.
+The United Nations devices a means of identifying these goods using the UNDG numbers.
 While some hazardous materials are classified into different groups and assigned UN numbers, certain dangerous substances have their specific numbers, an example is acrylamide with the number UN 2074.